SynthAgent: Adapting Web Agents with Synthetic Supervision: Method

 \subsection{Task Refinement}

 \paragraph{Why task refinement is necessary.} After task proposal, OS-Genesis deploys the agent to interact with the environment to collect trajectories for each synthesized task.
-Note that its proposed task is based solely on a single interaction, thus it often contains hallucinations (e.g., assuming an option or account state that does not exist), causing agent cannot complete the task.
-Explorer~\citep{pahuja2025explorerscalingexplorationdrivenweb} combines task proposal and trajectory collection into one stage.
-It first proposes a coarse task from the homepage and then continuously refines the task based on new observations during trajectory collection.
-This design implicitly acknowledges that the initial task is underspecified which means following refinement is more about filling in details rather than correcting hallucinations.
+Note that its proposed task is based solely on a single interaction, thus it often contains hallucinations (e.g., assuming an option or account state that does not exist), causing the agent to fail to complete the task.

+For our method, even with categorized exploration, synthesized tasks may contain hallucinations due to limited observations.
+A natural solution is to refine tasks during execution when conflicts arise.
+However, how refinement is triggered matters critically: Explorer~\citep{pahuja2025explorerscalingexplorationdrivenweb} combines task proposal and trajectory collection into one stage.
+It first proposes a coarse task from the homepage and then refines the task continuously at every step.
+This design implicitly acknowledges that the initial task is underspecified, meaning the following refinement is more about filling in details rather than correcting hallucinations.
 Empirically, we observe that Explorer frequently changes the task intent during execution ($8.6$ times vs. $2.0$ times of \ours), which often leads to overly long trajectories that fail to complete within the budget ($68.3\%$ samples vs. $6.3\%$ samples of \ours).
-To mitigate hallucinations in task synthesis, we separate task proposal and trajectory collection into two distinct steps, in order to avoid underspecified initial tasks.
-Building on our categorized exploration, the initial tasks are already more detailed, while it still may contain hallucinations due to limited observations.
-Therefore, we introduce the following task refinement during trajectory collection to reduce such noise.
+In contrast, we design conflict-triggered refinement that activates only when explicit mismatches are detected, resulting in only $2.0$ refinements on average and $6.3\%$ budget exceedance.
+The key difference is that our initial tasks are already well-specified, so the refinement should focus on correcting hallucinations rather than continuously changing intention.

 \paragraph{Refinement during Trajectory Collection.} Let $\tau_t$ denote the task specification at time $t$ and $h_t=(o_1,a_1,\ldots,o_t)$ the partial trace.
 The task is likely to contain hallucinations if it conflicts with the observation on the realistic environment.
-Thus, we trigger refinement when detect a conflict with a lightweight predicate $\mathcal{C}(h_t,\tau_t){=}\text{true}$, where
+Thus, we trigger refinement when we detect a conflict with a lightweight predicate $\mathcal{C}(h_t,\tau_t){=}\text{true}$, where

 The first term ``ExistsUI'' fires when element implied by $\tau_t$ are absent or contradict observations (e.g., referenced item does not exist).
 The second term ``MissingArgs'' detects when $\tau_t$ is underspecified and lacks essential parameters (e.g., username when login) that cannot be inferred from $h_t$.
 The third term ``Stall'' detects lack of progress: three consecutive no-op transitions, or the same navigation/error loop encountered twice.